In this tutorial we're going to cover how to setup the open source hypervisor QEMU/KVM in Linux host OS, using the libvirt technology.

 Then we hit Apply, and then we click on begin installation

-Then in both VMs he installs the OS on the virtual disk:
+Then in the windows VM he installs the OS on the virtual disk:

-Then Bob can launch both VMs (make sure that the VM boots onto the disk instead of the iso in the boot settings):
+Then Bob can launch the windows VM (make sure that the VM boots onto the disk instead of the iso in the boot settings):

-Next, Bob can setup a VPN by default into his debian VM to prevent his ISP from spying on what he is doing.
+Next, Bob can setup a VPN by default into his kicksecure VM to prevent his ISP from spying on what he is doing.